 - Withhold diapers.
 “Oops, we ran out of diapers.
 I guess you’ll have to use the potty.”

 - Or combine those two: say something like “This Sunday is our Happy No More Diapers Day.
 From then on, I want you to always poop in the potty.
 And hey, check out this cool doll house I got you.
 As long as you remember to poop in the potty, you can have it.
-If there’s a day when you ask for your diaper back, I’ll put the dollhouse away for a while.”
+If there’s a day when you ask for your diaper back, that’s fine.
+I’ll put the dollhouse away for a while.”

 How to Deal with Your Child’s Stool Toileting Refusal; Toilet Training Problems; Toilet Training and Toileting Refusal – a Prospective Study; Toilet Training Resistance.